Career in Occupational Therapy

 - Monthly OT Peer Learning which is a supportive forum to enable you to share and learn together with your peers

-- Regular supervision from a OT Practice Manager.
+- Regular supervision from an OT Practice Manager.

 Hear from one of our Occupational Therapists

-Maxine works as an OT and has found it to be friendly and supportive with a high standard of ethnics and flexible working.
+Maxine works as an OT and has found it to be friendly and supportive with a high standard of ethics and flexible working.

 She says every day on the job is varied.

-I consider working for Newham Social Service a great career development with effective collaborative working with family, social workers, and external agencies to ensure that a person’s needs are at the forefront of the process.
+Working at Newham Council has been great for my career development.
+I get to work collaboratively working with residents and their families, social workers, and external agencies to ensure that a person’s needs are at the forefront of the process.

 OTs focus on improving independence and function.
 The objective is to help people do things for themselves rather than the conventional home care approach of doing things.
 Working as an OT entails using my assessment skills, goal setting, and knowledge of the medical, physical, emotional and cognitive impact of disability and illness, to ensure that enablement is tailored to an individual’s needs and to achieve personalised outcomes.